• Skip to primary navigation

 Interest rates play a crucial role in determining the cost of a car loan.
 Tesla’s annual percentage rate (APR) will depend on your credit score, financial history, and current market rates.

 A higher credit score and a strong financial history can lead to lower interest rates and more affordable financing options.
-It’s essential to shop around and compare auto loan rates from various lenders before deciding.
+Before deciding, it’s essential to shop around and compare auto loan rates from various lenders.

 In summary, when determining if you can afford a Tesla, it’s crucial to consider purchase and lease options, monthly payments, down payments, and interest rates.
 Considering all these factors together will give you a clear picture of the affordability of owning a Tesla and help you make an informed decision.